Jabra Enhance Hearing Aids Review

 Jabra Enhance currently offers three models, all of which include rechargeable batteries.

 Jabra Enhance also offers financing options.
-If you purchase the Enhance Select 50R, for instance, you could pay as little as $33 per month.
-Once you qualify, you can choose from a payment plan, including interest of 0 percent to 34.99 percent based on your credit.
-You’ll have to make a down payment of at least $50 though.
+If you purchase the Enhance Select 50R, you could pay as little as $39 per month.
+Once you qualify, you can choose from a payment plan, including interest rates of 0 to 34.99 percent based on your credit.

 Jabra Enhance Hearing Aid Accessories